sparkflows/sparkflows-docs/docs/user-guide/copilot.rst

 Copilot on Nodes
 ---------------

-1. By double-clicking on a node, the user can access the Copilot for easy Natural Language Query (NLQ) writing.
-For example, in the image below, the user provided a prompt and the Copilot generated the appropriate query.
+1. By double-clicking a node, you can access the Copilot for easy Natural Language Query (NLQ) writing.
+For example, in the image below, a prompt is provided and the Copilot generated the appropriate query.

   .. figure:: ../_assets/user-guide/copilot/copilot_nodes.png
     :alt: copilot_nodes